golden-mountain/react-test/README.md

 # react-test
 Try React and git

+# Steps
-# 1. Setup Webpack and NPM package.json, run a mini web on the test
+1. Setup Webpack and NPM package.json, run a mini web on the test
-# 2. Add ReactJS and libraries
+2. Add ReactJS and libraries